Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/concepts/ha-and-scaling.md

 container that it is running with.

-For cases when a database is necessary, the Controllers can be deployed on multiple zones to provide redudancy.
+For cases when a database is necessary, the Controllers can be deployed on multiple zones to provide redundancy.
 In such a case, a leader election process will elect one instance as a leader, which will manipulate Kong's configuration.